Kurds: Iraq

-Kurds constitute approximately 17% of Iraq's population.
+Kurds constitute approximately 17-20% of Iraq's population.
 They are the majority in at least three provinces in northern Iraq.
 Kurds also have a presence in Kirkuk, Mosul, Khanaqin, and Baghdad.
-Around 300,000 Kurds live in the Iraqi capital Baghdad, 50,000 in the city of Mosul and around 100,000 elsewhere in southern Iraq.

 Kurds led by Mustafa Barzani were engaged in heavy fighting against successive Iraqi regimes from 1960 to 1975.
 In March 1970, Iraq announced a peace plan providing for Kurdish autonomy.
 The plan was to be implemented in four years.
 However, at the same time, the Iraqi regime started an Arabization program in the oil-rich regions of Kirkuk and Khanaqin.
 The peace agreement did not last long, and in 1974, the Iraqi government began a new offensive against the Kurds.
 Moreover, in March 1975, Iraq and Iran signed the Algiers Accord, according to which Iran cut supplies to Iraqi Kurds.
 Iraq started another wave of Arabization by moving Arabs to the oil fields in Kurdistan, particularly those around Kirkuk.
 Between 1975 and 1978, 200,000 Kurds were deported to other parts of Iraq.